LOVE-ONENESS

 No one is perfect in these areas.
 Be willing to walk in what the Spirit reveals to you.

-It seems clear that the message delivered by Jesus bends toward the plane of enlightenment and the Christed Self: “The kingdom of God is within you,” (Lk.
+It seems clear that the message delivered by Jesus bends toward the plane of what will later become known as the Christed Self: “The kingdom of God is within you,” (Lk.
 17.21), like unto Jesus but individualized in you, yet with Jesus as central, both in his person and his teaching.
 The previous sentences seem more like what most Christians strive for.
-Be like God, the Christed Self,* for “…I am the way.”
-Jesus expounds on many attributes of character, edifying a holistic approach.
+Be like God, the Christed Self,* for “…I am the way,” is conclusive.
+Jesus expounds on many attributes of character, edifying a holistic approach, concerning faith and love as predominate themes.
+Love is a raw constructive force, and does not necessarily come out of the emotional realm of the soul nature.

 * Lk.
 6.36, “Be ye therefore merciful, as your Father…”; Mk.
 12.14, “teaches the way of God in truth…”; Mk.
 12.29, The Lord our God is one Lord…”